raspberrypilearning/set-timeout/en/step_1.md

 --- /code ---

-Line 1 defines the function and the callback.
+Lines 1-3 define the function.

 Line 4 calls setTimeout with two arguments:
 1) the function (`delayedFunction`)